Abdourahman Waberi

-Abdourahman A. Waberi (Cabdiraxmaan Waaberi) is a novelist, essayist, poet, academic and short-story writer from Djibouti.
+Abdourahman A. Waberi (Cabdiraxmaan Waaberi) is a novelist, essayist, poet, academic, and short-story writer from Djibouti.

 Early life

 Abdourahman Waberi was born in Djibouti City in the French Somali Coast, the current Republic of Djibouti.
 He went to France in 1985 to study English literature.
 Waberi worked as a literary consultant for Editions Le Serpent à plumes, Paris, and as a literary critic for Le Monde Diplomatique.
 He has been a member of the International Jury for the Lettre Ulysses Award for the Art of Reportage (Berlin, Germany), 2003 & 2004.

 Career

-Waberi worked as an English teacher at Caen, France, where he has lived for most of time since 1985.
-He was awarded with several honors including the Stefan-George-Preis 2006, Heinrich-Heine-Universität, the Grand prix littéraire d'Afrique noire in 1996 and the Prix biennal " Mandat pour la liberté " – offered by PEN France, 1998.
-In 2005, he was chosen amongst the "50 Writers of Future" by French literary magazine Lire.
+Waberi worked as an English teacher at Caen, France, where he has lived for most of his time since 1985.
+He was awarded with several honours including the Stefan-George-Preis 2006, Heinrich-Heine-Universität, the Grand prix littéraire d'Afrique noire in 1996 and the Prix biennal " Mandat pour la liberté " – offered by PEN France, 1998.
+In 2005, he was chosen amongst the "50 Writers of Future" by the French literary magazine Lire.

-In 2006 to 2007, Waberi lived in Berlin as a guest of the DAAD.
+From 2006 to 2007, Waberi lived in Berlin as a guest of the DAAD.
 In 2007, he was a Donald and Susan Newhouse Center Humanities Fellow at Wellesley College, USA.
-His work is translated into more than ten languages.
+His work has been translated into more than ten languages.
 In 2007, Waberi participated in the international Stock Exchange of Visions project.
 In 2010, he was a William F. Podlich Distinguished Fellow and a visiting professor at Claremont McKenna College, California, a jury member of the International Dublin Literary Award and an Academie de France Villa Medici fellow in Roma, Italy.
 In May and June 2012, he was a visiting professor at the University of Innsbruck, Austria.
 His novel Transit was a finalist for the Best Translated Book Award (2013).
 Nancy Naomi Carlson is a 2013 recipient of an NEA Literature Translation Fellowship for translating his book of poetry.
 He teaches now French and Francophone Studies and Creative Writing at George Washington University, Washington DC.